django/deps/template.rst

 =========

-This section should flesh out out the specification by describing what motivated the specific design design and why particular design decisions were made.
+This section should flesh out out the specification by describing what motivated the specific design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work.

 The rationale should provide evidence of consensus within the community and